 How Much Did it Cost?

 WOW Air is the cheapest option for a one way flight to the US from Dublin that I could find anywhere.
 It MAY work out cheaper to fly with a larger airline if you’re flying return and you book at the right time.
 However, if you want to keep it budget and try an airline with a bit more personality, I highly recommend giving WOW a shot.
-I’m not actually working with WOW Air, they haven’t given me any free flights, so this is just my genuine opinion.
+I’m not actually working with WOW Air, they haven’t given me any free flights, so this is just my genuine unbiased WOW Air review.

 If you’re interested in budget airlines, make sure you check out my guide to flying Ryanair.